joaquinpelle/Skylight.jl/docs/src/camera.md

 Otherwise, the observation frame will be assumed to be the static frame.

-Most ray-tracing applications use a so-called image plane instead of a pinhole camera.
-This is an approximation in which the spacetime is assumed to be flat, and the observer is at a large distance from the source, such that the light rays are parallel to each other.
+Most ray-tracing applications use the so-called image plane instead of a pinhole camera.
+This is an approximation in which the spacetime is assumed to be asymptotically flat, and the observer is at a large distance from the source, such that the light rays arrive mutually parallel.
 Such a camera construction is available in Skylight.jl as the [`ImagePlane`](@ref) type, and can be constructed as follows:

 ```julia
 camera = ImagePlane(distance = 500.0,